 Dr. Sherman is passionate about connecting neuroscience and education, and he began to put his vision into practice providing an outstanding education to cerebrodiverse learners at the Newgrange School.

-He expanded his vision to include the Laurel School, which he co-founded with Dee Rosenberg, former Head of School, and current Director of the Robinowitz Education Center.
+He expanded his vision to include the Laurel School, which he co-founded with Dee Rosenberg, former Head of School and Director of the Robinowitz Education Center.
 In addition, Dr. Sherman and Ms. Rosenberg promoted their successful model through the Robinowitz Education Center, which promotes thought leaders regionally and nationally, expertly educating teachers, administrators, and families about how to support and celebrate diverse learners.

 This would undoubtedly revolutionize the way schools are structured, curricula is developed, and students learn.
 And, more importantly, students see the value in their differences and thrive from it.
 This conceptual view of the brain’s power ensures that Robinowitz Education Center, Newgrange School, and Laurel School of Princeton are leading the way for individuals, who have learning differences to excel.